happytm/BatteryNode/README.md

 ### Ultra low power consumption

 This is the main goal of this project.
 Proberequest protocol is used for data transfer to conserve power.
-#### TODO : Implement BLE communication using CH582F for battery powered sensors for hardware/software simplicity, lower cost (less than $2) and power consumption (around 15 mA).
+#### TODO : Implement BLE or RF communication using CH582F or CH57X by using https://github.com/Witawat/CH570D-SimpleHAL for battery powered sensors for hardware/software simplicity, lower cost (less than $2) and power consumption (around 15 mA).
 #### TODO : Use IR for in-room control of devices.Implement IR wakeup when required using IR phototransistor/photodiode to wakeup microcontroller with sleep interrupt.
 #### TODO : https://github.com/mlesniew/PicoMQTT/blob/master/examples/websocket_server/websocket_server.ino
 ### KISS (Keep It Simple Stupid) design principle